 If a consultant has a unique skill set that few possess, it is not unreasonable if his fee is higher than others due to simple supply and demand economics.

-If a consultant has vast experience, a proven track record and up-to-date professional certification, the asking fee may reflect this.
+If a consultant has vast experience, a proven track record and up-to-date professional certification for niche expertise, the asking fee may reflect this.

-At Evolve & Adapt, our domain expertise is in hybrid marketing, covering traditional marketing and digital marketing.
-Our business consultant Singapore team members have relevant experience and internationally-recognized certifications to ensure we can serve clients at the highest professional levels.
+At Evolve & Adapt, our domain expertise strategy and digital implementation.
+We are hybrid marketers, covering traditional marketing and digital marketing.
+Our business consultant Singapore and Malaysia team members have relevant experience and internationally-recognized certifications to ensure we can serve clients at the highest professional levels.

 GRANTS AND FUNDING

 Many countries offer grants, funding and subsidies to local SMEs.
 You may want to take advantage of such schemes to reduce your investment and get the best consultant you can afford after being subsidized.

 For example, as mentioned above in Singapore, local SMEs can take advantage of the Enterprise Development Grant (EDG), or sometimes erroneously referred to the EDG Singapore grant.
 This is to help offset business consultancy-related costs (SMEs up to 80%; non-SMEs up to 50% of qualified costs).